So Smooth: Overview

 So Smooth was Como's first album recorded at Webster Hall in New York City, and his first album with the Ray Charles Singers who would support him generally throughout the remainder of his recording career.
 So Smooth was released in the UK as We Get Letters Volume 2 as his popularity gained international appeal during the late 1950s.
 Under this title, the album peaked at number 4 in the Record Mirror albums chart, entering on 28 June 1958 and spending seven weeks within the top five.

 Although RCA Victor issued several LP collections by Como prior to this album, this was Como's first album of all-new material recorded especially for an LP release.
 Como viewed the LP format differently from the singles market, eschewing the kind of popular novelty songs he often recorded for single releases on the 45 and 78 RPM format in favor of collections devoted to well-known standards mostly dating back to the 1930s and 1940s.

 All selections were arranged by Joe Lipman.

+Chart performance

-The album reached No. 7 on the Billboard Top LPs chart, staying on the chart for ten weeks.
+The album reached No. 7 on the Best-Selling Pop LP's chart, staying on it for ten weeks.
+It climbed to No. 5 on the Cashbox Top 15 Best-Selling Albums during a thirty-week run on it.